AI in Finance

 Emily: Got it.
 Do you mind walking us through a specific example of how hyperbots would handle a tax exemption on a service item?

 Dave Sackett: Sure.
-Let’s suppose an invoice includes software as a service or SaaS provided by a California vendor to a company in New York.
-Hyperbots identifies the SaaS as a category potentially exempt from New York sales tax by referencing New York’s tax guidelines.
-The system flags any incorrectly applied tax, recommending its removal to maintain compliance and avoid unnecessary costs, and again, to save time.
+Let’s suppose an invoice includes software as a service, or SaaS, provided by a California vendor to a company in New York.
+Hyperbots identifies the SaaS as a category potentially exempt from New York sales tax by referencing New York's tax guidelines.
+The system flags any incorrectly applied tax, recommending its removal to maintain compliance and avoid unnecessary costs and, again, to save time.

 Emily: Got it.
 How are discrepancies in applied sales tax rates handled by hyperbots?

 Dave Sackett: Hyperbots flags discrepancies automatically.
 If the AI detects that the rate applied by a vendor differs from what’s listed in the tax dictionary, it sets it aside and alerts the finance team, suggesting the correct rate.
-For example, if a vendor charges 9% tax when 8.875% is applicable, hyperbots notes that discrepancy, enabling quick correction before payment is made, which is far more difficult to reverse.
+For example, if a vendor charges 9% tax when 8.875% is applicable, Hyperbots notes that discrepancy, enabling quick correction before payment is made, which is far more difficult to reverse.
 This also ensures a clear audit trail, saving time.

 Emily: Understood.
 Just a couple more questions, Dave.
-How does hyperbots ensure that its tax dictionary remains accurate and up to date?
+How does Hyperbots ensure that its tax dictionary remains accurate and up-to-date?

 Dave Sackett: Hyperbots regularly updates its tax dictionaries with the latest rates and regulations at all jurisdiction levels.
 This is especially important because tax laws are dynamic and change all the time.
 By integrating periodic updates, hyperbots guarantee that they apply the most accurate tax information, whether it's for a physical good, a digital good, or a service.